Semega/CoinTossGame/README.md

 # CoinTossGame
 Simple Coin Tosser game using JS, HTML and CSS
 Coin Tosser Game.
-Use the buttons to stop the meter for power, angle and position.
+Use the buttons to stop the meter for strength, angle and position.